 THE NEAT REVIEW is an ad-hoc journal published two to three times a year, exploring the crossovers between the worlds of magic and other arts.
 There is a fascinating dialogue that exists between the creative worlds, and magicians seem privy to the most unlikely interminglings of those worlds.
 The contributors have magic as a hobby, but work professionally as photographers, visual artists, writers, graphic designers, teachers.

 It is called a journal but actually it is more like a book with around 200 pages.
 Each issue is set in a different city around the world.

-ISSUE ONE - London
+ISSUE ONE - London - sold out

 Includes five essays, three tricks, two card sleights, and a 26-page interview with quite possibly the best mind reader in the history of magic, Derren Brown.
 192 pages.

 Ricky Smith and Benjamin Pratt take us on a walking tour of New York City.
 Hacker Éireann Leverett chats about the parallels between hacking and magic and the nature of deception.
 Underground magicians Eric Hu and Tatanka Tan talk about 'pipe dream' tricks, and the experience we can offer an audience.
 Ricky, Eric and Tatanka then share an eclectic mix of card moves.
 208 pages.

 Through the lives and work of several of Japan’s best magicians, we explore cultural effects on the practice of and appreciation for sleight of hand.
 Issue Three is about magic and sleight of hand, of course, but it is also about language, culture, aesthetics.
 Issue Three is about people.
 224 pages.